On Specifying for Trustworthiness: Intellectual Challenges for the Autonomous Systems Community

-For instance, in all of the domains mentioned above, we are increasingly seeing systems that are data-first and subject to continuous deployment.
-This has the interesting consequence that sometimes even the task requirements are really only given in terms of fit to observed human behaviour~\cite{topol2019high}, e.g.\ what does an expert say in radiology interpretation and does the AI-based ASs match that~\cite{Freemann1872}.
+For instance, in all of the domains mentioned, we are increasingly seeing systems that are data-first and subject to continuous deployment.
+This has the interesting consequence that sometimes even the task requirements are really only given in terms of fit to observed human behaviour~\cite{topol2019high}, e.g.\ what does an expert say in radiology interpretation and does the AI-based AS match that~\cite{Freemann1872}.
+We see this as a crucial area for future development, as existing workflows depend on human interpretation of rules in crucial ways, whereas when AS perform the same decisions there is scope for significant disruption of these workflows due to potential gaps that become exposed.

 Furthermore, many emerging concerns such as fairness are not only difficult to formalise in the sense of software specification, but also their many definitions can be conflicting such that it is impossible to satisfy all of them in a given system~\cite{narayanan21fairness}.

-ASs of the future will need a combination of informal and formal mechanisms for governance.
+AS of the future will need a combination of informal and formal mechanisms for governance.
 In domains such as automated vehicles, trustworthiness of the system may require a complete ecosystem approach~\cite{koopman2019certification} involving community-defined scenario libraries, enabling the greater use of simulation in verification, and independent audits via independent third parties.
 This calls for the development of new computational tools for performance and error characterisation, systematic adversarial testing with respect to a range of different specification types, and causal explanations that address not only a single instance of a decision but better expose informational dependencies that are useful for identifying edge cases and delineating operational design domains.